... Continuing fall severe weather awareness week for the arklatex...

 By definition... all thunderstorms produce lightning.
 During a

-killer.
-Although some victims are struck directly by the main
+potential killer.
+Although some victims are struck directly by the

-ground.
-Because these indirect strikes are weaker in intensity...
+the ground.
+Because these indirect strikes are weaker in

-most victims survive... though often with painful and lifelong
+intensity... most victims survive... though often with painful and

-effects.
-While most people take some protective action during a
+lifelong effects.
+While most people take some protective action

 Lightning can strike as far as 10 miles away from the base of a